Isomorphism and non-isomorphism for interval groups of type D_n: Introduction

 Each $\Delta_{t,n}$ contains a single $4$-cycle, and $\Delta_n$ a single $n$-cycle.
 So each diagram $\Delta=\Delta_{t,n}$ or $\Delta_n$ provides us with a presentation of $A(D_n)$ as a one-relator quotient of $A(\Delta)$.
 Similarly, by \cite[Theorem~3.10]{CameronEtAl} (or alternatively by later work of \cite{BarotMarsh} that is cited by \cite{HaleyEtAl}), the Coxeter group $W(D_n)$ can be found as a one-relator quotient of $W(\Delta)$.

-In Section~\ref{sec:isoms} of this paper, we re-prove some of the isomorphisms proved in \cite{HaleyEtAl} by presenting explicit isomorphisms, and also prove the following new result.
+In Section~\ref{sec:isoms} of this paper, we re-prove some of the isomorphisms proved as corollaries of \cite[Theorem 1.1]{HaleyEtAl}, by presenting explicit isomorphisms, and use the same methods to prove the following new result.
 Note that we define {\em twisted cycle commutators} in Section~\ref{sec:notation} below.
-See also Figure~\ref{fig:diags} below for our numbering of the vertices of the Coxeter diagrams.
+See also Figure~\ref{fig:diags} below for our numbering of the vertices of the Coxeter diagrams, and hence our labelling of the generators of the corresponding Artin group referred to in the theorem.